Netflix's Grand Army Is Triggering. This Is Why You'll Watch It Anyway

 Warning: Spoilers ahead for Netflix’s Grand Army.
 Explicit descriptions of sexual assault and terrorism to follow as well.

-Netflix's Grand Army begins with a terrorist attack.
+Grand Army begins with a terrorist attack.
 About 11 minutes into series premiere “Brooklyn, 2020,” a bomb goes off a few blocks from the teen drama’s titular bustling Brooklyn high school.
 To make matters worse, Grand Army is quickly flooded with rumors that one of its own students, beloved senior athlete John Ellis (Alphonso Romero Jones II), may be one of the four fatalities of the nearby bombing.
 “John if you’re seeing this mark yourself safe!,” reads one panicked Facebook posting.
 No one in Grand Army is surprised they have to learn about this kind of deadly news through an impersonal screen — this is their lives.

 Advertisement

 For most series, such a traumatizing incident would define its first season (if not the entirety of the show).
 The tragedy of such a close and deadly explosion would mark characters forever, and their actions — no matter how erratic — would be chalked up to bloody emotional fingerprints left by one stranger’s violent actions.
-But not Grand Army.
+But not Netflix's Grand Army.
 Here, the series’ core cast has countless more increasingly personal horrors to survive over the next eight episodes.
 They do not have the time to dwell on a terrorist attack.

 Grand Army is a bundle of trauma that will be triggering for audiences.
 It will also dominate your conversations.